Looking to your dog’s routes or role can be another great way to pick their name.

 But that’s enough from the world of the silver screen, let’s go back to those all important choices that you have already made!

-Let’s look at the very best names chosen in 2018.
+Let’s look at the very best names chosen in the past.

 But that’s not all!